Abhishek4613/JavaScript/2.Fundamentals of JavaScript/A.Fundamentals of JavaScript Part A.md

 3. const

-**Difference Between Them Based on Scope, Hosting, Reaasign, and Redeclaretion**
+**Difference Between Them Based on Scope, Hosting, Reassign, and  Re-declaration**

 **A. Scope**: